dmi3aleks/React/simpleApp/notes.md

 A component can change its internal state directly.
 It can not change its props directly.

+### Functional Components

+In React, functional components are a simpler way to write components that only contain a render method and don’t have their own state.
+Instead of defining a class which extends React.Component, we can write a function that takes props as input and returns what should be rendered.
+Functional components are less tedious to write than classes, and many components can be expressed this way.

 ### Debugging

 Go to dev mode in Chrome: Ctrl + Shift + I

+#### React Devtools extension

+The React Devtools extension for Chrome and Firefox lets you inspect a React component tree with your browser’s developer tools.